Sunday, October 26, 2025

 A naked naughty woman walks into the embrace of a sexy handyman... is the exact right set up for an entertaining tongue-in-cheek sex comedy that appeals to all one's faculties except the intellectual.
 Getting the tone right from the get-go, all Roger Vadim needed to do from there was find increasingly elaborate, lightly humorous set ups to get his lovers in bed, preferably with some farcical misunderstandings sprinkled in between.
 Alas, he goes into the opposite direction, actively undermining any chemistry between Spano and De Mornay with a stale arranged marriage plot - Robin needs to prove she is a model citizen to remain on parole, and Billy needs someone to take care of the house.
 It can be fun watching bickering mismatched couples slowly discover they are made for each other, but only if the lovebirds aren't written to be as hateful and cruel as possible at every moment.
 And if they really need to be, it should at least be in the service of some interesting character development.
 None of that is the case here, and as a result most of the film is just tedious.
 It doesn't help that De Mornay and Spano know it, and adjust their liveliness accordingly.

 Vadim's approach is to some extent understandable.
 His 1956 version of And God Created Woman had its cake and ate it, lavishly highlighting Bardot as a non-conformist sexually active rebel while tut-tuting her for showing off her body and her independence.
 It worked as a genuine reflection of the confused feelings towards the emerging youth culture of its time; most conflicts in that movie were the result of people struggling to reconcile entirely different worldviews.
-Here Vadim seeks to create a similar dynamic between an independent woman and a man who wants to put her in her place, but he doesn't put any effort to anchor that in anything meaningful Instead, he goes way over the top depicting Robin and Billy's egotism and indifference towards each other's actions and feelings, ending up with a lot of dumb unpleasantness.
+Here Vadim seeks to create a similar dynamic between an independent woman and a man who wants to put her in her place, but he doesn't put any effort to anchor that in anything meaningful Instead, he simply cranks Robin and Billy's egotism and callousness all the way up, ending up with a lot of dumb unpleasantness.
 Frank Langella couldn't care less, and has the tme of his life playing a politician who enjoys the sleaze he gets away with, but has just enough integrity to not be sleazier than he needs.